Last updated: 170301…201015

 - captain level 4 (400 gp) = 400 gp

 - 10% maintenance on armorer and blacksmith: 35 gp/month

-So our operating expenses for this troop of 40 men is a mere 1673 gp/month!
-Even without counting the included assistants and apprentices, our troop of 40 men works out to an actual 58!
+Operating expenses for this troop of 40 men is a mere 1673 gp/month!
+Even without counting the included assistants and apprentices, our troop of 40 men works out to an actual 58.

 - 10 crossbowmen (4 gpe) + sergeant (40 gp) + crossbow lieutenant level 2 (200 gp) = 280 gp/month, or -20 gp over archers

 - 10 heavy footmen (10 gpe) + sergeant (100 gp) + heavy footmen lieutenant level 2 (200 gp) = 400 gp/month, or +160 gp over light footmen

 - 10 medium footmen (3 gpe) + sergeant (30 gp) + medium footmen lieutenant level 2 (200 gp)= 260 gp/month, or +20 gp over light footmen